 Here are my 5 favourite things to do with a postcard

 1. Use as a bookmark – It’s not just about marking your page.
+In addition to finding where you were, there are other advantages.
 Having a bit of space to write on your bookmark is rather useful in my opinion.
 Whatever I’m reading I frequently feel a need to look up word meanings, concepts, people and events.
-If I can’t be bothered to dig out a dictionary or get onto Google I can make note for later.
+If I can’t be bothered to dig out a dictionary or get onto Google I can make a note for later.
 Plus if inspiration strikes I can make a note of that too.

-3. Make them as a starting point for your own creativity – customise the postcard in the style of the Great Big Stitched Postcard swap and do look at their Flickr group for more inspiration.
+3. Make them as a starting point for your own creativity.
+For instance, customise the postcard in the style of the Great Big Stitched Postcard swap and do look at their Flickr group for more inspiration.

 4. Put a selection to work as diary pages – pick postcards that relate to your experiences and add a few notes and the date on the back.
-Punch holes in a corner and tie together with treasury tags, string or ribbons.
+Then punch holes in a corner and tie them together with treasury tags, string or ribbons.
 A lovely way to record a holiday, trip or special occasion.

 5. Send them to people with lovely things written on the back.
-This is the obvious use but I wonder if it gets overlooked in favour of the less exciting email.
+Now I know that this is the obvious use.
+But I wonder if it gets overlooked in favour of the less exciting email.
 I like to think of postcards as the exuberant cousin of the correspondence card.
-Use them instead of greetings card in a deliciously brightly coloured envelopes.
+Use them instead of greetings card in deliciously brightly coloured envelopes.

 What do you do with postcards?